GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## GKE Cluster with Public endpoint

-This cluster features cluster nodes with private IP's and a control plane node with a public IP.
+This cluster features cluster nodes with private IP's and a control plane api with a public IP.

-The code in the `scripts` directory generates and populates terraform variable information and creates the following resources in the region, zone, and project specified:
+The code in the `scripts` directory generates and populates terraform variable information and creates all the same resources as the private endpoint cluster with the exception of the bastion host, which is not created.

-* GKE Cluster with Private Endpoint
-  * Workload Identity enabled
-  * A least privileged Google Service Account assigned to compute engine instances
-  * Master Authorized Networks enabled
-  * Application layer secrets

-* VPC Networks
-  * subnets
-  * firewall rules

-* Cloud KMS
-  * key ring for storing the application layer secret KEK

-Store external IP as local variable ```AUTH_IP```:
+Store external IP of the client you plan to run commands from as local variable ```AUTH_IP```:

 ```shell
 # export your Public IP Address